geekpradd/geekpradd.github.io/life/post.md

 That was about my parents.
 They'll never know what I love to do, what my passion is.
 My dad scolds me for using the computer, despite the fact that I have already studied.
 I cannot just keep on studying and studying can I?

 You got your books to read, I like reading science fiction and mystery.
 My mom mostly has romantic novels.
 I'm not interested in them.
 So I read on my phone.
 Which is also another problem.

+I also feel bad whenever I spend my parent's money.
+I mean, it's not like we are poor or anything.
+It's just that, I feel like I'm using someone else's money.
+He already spends so much on my education and study books.
+As a result, I don't buy other things even when he wants me to.
+I was scolded once for nothing going to shops for purchasing clothes.
+I wear a watch that is 3 years old and I cannot even fathom buying a 5000+ watch.
+I guess I just want to be financially independent.

 I just want to imagine what they would do if they had a son like Mandeep or Snehanghsu.
 I guess our parents can be similar in that sense: they have no idea what a tough kid is and how to handle one.